edwrdq/Doral-Dynamics/docs/tutorials/2_configuration.md

 ## Introduction

-Now that LemLib has been installed, we need to configure it before we can start using it.
+Now that DDX has been installed, we need to configure it before we can start using it.
 Most mistakes happen during configuration, so pay close attention to the instructions.

 ## Drivetrain